evrimulgen/PythonScripts/README.md

 12/21/2015

-   *Weather: User can either give a city or zip code and receive weather conditions nad temperatures for that location.
+   *Weather: User can either give a city or zip code and receive weather conditions and temperature for that location.
 I hope to expand the functionality of this program greatly.